Jacob0720/Jacob0720/README.md

-# 👋 Hey, I'm Jacob Lopez
+# 👋 Jacob Lopez — Cloud & DevOps Engineer | AWS-SAM • Python • Serverless

 I'm a Computer Engineering graduate with a passion for **Cloud Engineering** and **DevOps**.
 I love building secure, serverless systems with AWS and automating the boring stuff.